dineshresearch/fashion-mnist-cnn/README.md

 Program completely coded using Python, as well as Tensorflow/Keras and Skikitlearn.

 Due to the constraints of Github, two files (fashion-mnist_train and train-images-idx3-ubyte) could not be uploaded - they can be found at https://www.kaggle.com/zalando-research/fashionmnist/data and https://www.kaggle.com/zalando-research/fashionmnist/data respectively.
+Once downloaded, they should be placed in the same directory as the rest of the files.